 BLADE Pay attention: the kit contains a very sharp blade.
 The blade used in the cutting module is a section of a normal 18mm cutter blade: it’ll be easy to find new spare blades when you’ll need.
 Those included in the kit are Tajima blades made in Japan: they’re known as the best and sharpest on the market.
 The blade is inserted into the cutter’s slot and fixed with a screw.
 To replace the blade unscrew the top bolt and carefully take the blade out.
 Insert a new one in the same position and fix it again with the screw.
 Be very careful not to cut yourself!

-127 ROLL’S DIAMETER Some cameras that have a very small film slot, like the Kodak Vest Pocket, will not accept the 127 film cut from 120.
-You can cut your film by minimizing the amount of backing paper on both sides, just to make it final size a little thinner.
-The image below will give a clearer idea of the issue.
+127 ROLL’S DIAMETER ISSUE Some cameras that have a very small film slot, like the Kodak Vest Pocket, will hardly accept the 127 film cut from 120.
+In fact, 120 film emulsion is ~23cm (9 inches) longer than 127, so the resulting roll will be thicker than originals.
+You can minimize the amount of backing paper on both sides, just to make its final size a little thinner.
+Also, pulling the tail of the backing paper will tighten the strip around the spool: be careful not to tear the paper apart.